jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/CSS cheat sheet.md

 | \*=      | contains *value*                                                                  |
 | [... i]  | case insensitive                                                                  |

+## :focus-visible

+- Like `:focus`, but only applies if the browser decides that focus should be shown visually (typically when using keyboard navigation)
+    - Text fields apply `:focus-visible` even when clicked into (in Chrome at least)

 ## :has

 - Matches elements where **any** of the given selectors match relative to the current element